-Professionals likely to be involved in level IV projects include investors and/or owners of the corporation, marketing consultants, financial planners, bankers, and corporate staff specialists as well as the design team, consisting of an architect, engineers, a foodservice design consultant, an interior designer, and general contractors.
+Professionals likely to be involved in level IV projects include investors and/or owners of the corporation, marketing consultants, financial planners, bankers, and corporate staff specialists as well as the design team, consisting of an architect, engineers, a foodservice design consultant, an interior designer, and contractors.

 The time required for a level IV scope project is longer than for a level III project in the design phases but may be shorter in the construction phases.
-Figure 1.2 shows the typical amount of time required for level IV scope projects.
-Level III and IV should not proceed unless a budget matching the expectations of the scope is prepared.
+Figure 1-2 shows the typical amount of time required for level IV scope projects.

-Once the scope has been determined and the budget has been approved, the owner can move forward with the project.
+Once the scope has been determined, the owner can move forward with the project.
 In level I and level II scope projects, moving forward means going directly to the design process.
-However, when the scope of the project involves a major renovation of an existing facility or the development and construction of a new foodservice facility, the next step in the process is concept development.
+However, when the scope of the project involves the renovation of an existing facility or the development and construction of a new foodservice facility, the next step in the process is concept development.